-- 2. Definitions of the parameters for measuring the extent of congestion and for supporting the evaluation of the effectiveness of congestion reduction strategies for the movement of people and goods; - 3.
-Establishment of a program for data collection and system performance monitoring to define the extent and duration of congestion, to help determine the causes of congestion, and to evaluate the efficiency and effectiveness of implemented actions; - 4.
-Identification and evaluation of the anticipated performance and expected benefits of appropriate traditional and nontraditional congestion management strategies; - 5.
+- evaluate alternative actions, provide information supporting the implementation of actions, and evaluate the efficiency and effectiveness of implemented actions; - Definitions of the parameters for measuring the extent of congestion and for supporting the evaluation of the effectiveness of congestion reduction strategies for the movement of people and goods; - Establishment of a program for data collection and system performance monitoring to define the extent and duration of congestion, to help determine the causes of congestion, and to evaluate the efficiency and effectiveness of implemented actions; - Identification and evaluation of the anticipated performance and expected benefits of appropriate traditional and nontraditional congestion management strategies; - 5.
 Identification of an implementation schedule, implementation responsibilities, and possible funding sources for each strategy; and - 6.
 Implementation of a process for periodic assessment of the efficiency and effectiveness of implemented strategies, in terms of the area's established performance measures.